SymfonyCasts/api-platform/sfcasts/ep3-custom-data/paginator.md

 Oh, yea know what?
 When I recorded this, I made a careless mistake.
 The `count()` method should actually return the number of items on *this* page - not the *total* number of items.
-I'll mention that in a rew minutes when we *actually* have items to count.
+I'll mention that in a few minutes when we *actually* have items to count.

 Ok: there are no `DailyStats` objects inside this class yet... but let's